aidmax/terraform-gcp-k8s/README.md

 The overall process looks as follows:
 1. Add your ssh public key to a project level metadata, which allows your to connect and have sudo privileges on any instance within the project.
-2. Create a custom image with pre-installed Docker and Kubernetes packages based on Centos-7 built-in Google Cloud compute image.
-The image contains docker and k8s packages installed using Ansible playbook.
+2. Create a custom CentOS-7 image with pre-installed Docker and Kubernetes packages using Ansible playbook.
 3. Spin up a Kubernetes cluster based on the image in single master mode with 2 worker nodes.